Marketers create a lot of content. Yes, content is king, but that king is powerless without followers.

 The final code for both Facebook and Twitter should look more-or-less like this:

 It’s surprising how few people optimize these tags.
-It’s worth doing because it helps you stand out and draw more clicks and views, and it has some indirect positive impact on your SEO credibility—all things that eventually lead to more profit.
+It’s worth doing because it helps you stand out and draw more clicks and views, and it can even help improve your SEO —all things that lead to more profit.

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website